From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Area: 105 sq. km (41 sq. mi)

-Paris, the capital city of France, has a population of nearly 2.2 million people, making it the largest, most populated city and the only city in France with a population in the millions.
-Paris also has the largest metropolitan area, commonly referred to as the “Île-de-France” region, which includes the city of Paris and its surrounding suburbs and commuter towns.
+Paris, the capital city of France, has a population of nearly 2.2 million people, making it the largest, most populated city.
+It’s also the only French city in France with a population in the millions.
+Paris also has the largest metropolitan area, commonly called the “Île-de-France” region, which includes the city of Paris and its surrounding suburbs and commuter towns.

 PRONUNCIATION